Female entrepreneurs: Reasons for launching firms

 Many studies show that women start their own businesses for a variety of reasons.
 These reasons include the following: having an idea for a business plan, having a passion for solving a specifically related career problem, wanting to be more in control of their careers, maintaining a more balanced life, having a flexible work schedule, and taking a personal vision and turning it into a lucrative business.

-Along with the intense desire to see their vision carried out, these women also have a great ability to multi-task and never feared the risks involved in being self-employed.
-Women are still facing many issues in the workforce, and being their own boss certainly is more appealing to some of the everyday issues they face outside of entrepreneurship.

 Gender roles are still very much a part of their lives, but some female entrepreneurs feel more in control when working for themselves.

 Feminism

 A feminist entrepreneur is an individual who applies feminist values and approaches through entrepreneurship, with the goal of improving the quality of life and wellbeing of girls and women.
-Many are doing so by creating ‘for women, by women’ enterprises.’
+Many are doing so by creating 'for women, by women' enterprises.
 Feminist entrepreneurs are motivated to enter commercial markets by desire to create wealth and social change, based on the ethics of cooperation, equality, and mutual respect.